 But even so if you fancy just for your own enjoyment, you might live in Rhyl or Warrington, or wherever, there is lots out there to find.

 It is a chance to be an expert in your own local halls history.

-Unusually he seemed to remain very active during the war and following the end of hostilities worked almost entirely in the north until his retirement in 1956.
+Unusually he seemed to remain very active during the war and following the end of hostilities worked almost entirely in the north until his retirement.

 Dundee's Mid heavyweight Tom Dowie was known as a reliable worker in Scotland during the 1960s.
 Reliable, that is, in the sense that fans knew they would be treated to a good, solid bout of wrestling.

 Tom was a sports fanatic from an early age and once represented Scotland in an international wrestling tournament.
 He also enjoyed sailing, and that's his boat Valhalla in the photo on the right.

 Tom turned professional in 1961.
 He worked regularly at Scottish venues, and only rarely ventured south of the border.
 That's why it came as something of a surprise when Ted Beresford gave him his first televised outing in 1964, from Halifax in Yorkshire.
 It's an even bigger surprise that his dozen or so subsequent television appearances were all from south of the border!

 Manchester welterweight Terry Downs turned professional in the early 1960s and seemed one of the welterweight divisions hot prospects for a time.
 The young Downs , unable to use his real name because there was already a wrestler called Jim Hart, turned to wrestling after working in an abattoir, so no one could accuse him of lacking the killer instinct.